AlexStack/Google-Recaptcha-to-any-form/README.md

 verify($secret_key, $break_msg = null, $recaptcha_score=0.5)
 ```

-- If you are using Google Recaptcha v3, By default it verify score < 0.5 as a failed result.
+- If you are using Google Recaptcha v3, it verify score < 0.5 as a failed result by default.
 You can set the score if you want a different value. eg.

 ```php
 GoogleRecaptcha::verify($SecretKey, 'Google Recaptcha Validation Failed!!', 0.36);